Dotnet-Boxed/Templates/README.md

 <h2>Release Notes and TODO List</h2>
 You can find release notes for each version <a href="https://github.com/RehanSaeed/ASP.NET-MVC-Boilerplate/blob/master/Source/Boilerplate.Vsix/Release%20Notes.txt">here</a> and a TODO list of new features and enhancements coming soon <a href="https://github.com/RehanSaeed/ASP.NET-MVC-Boilerplate/blob/master/TODO.md">here</a>.

+<h2>Bugs and Issues</h2>

+Please report any bugs or issues on the GitHub issues page <a href="https://github.com/RehanSaeed/ASP.NET-MVC-Boilerplate/issues">here</a>.